-In terms of Regulation 40(1) of SEBI Listing Regulations, as amended, securities can be transferred only in dematerialized form w.e.f.
+In terms of Regulation 40(1) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended, securities can be transferred only in dematerialized form w.e.f.
 April 1, 2019, except in case of request received for transmission or transposition of securities.
-Members holding shares in physical form are requested to consider converting their holdings to dematerialized form.
+Members holding shares in physical form are requested to converting their holdings to dematerialized form.
 Transfers of equity shares in electronic form are effected through the depositories with no involvement of the Company.
 The Directors and certain Company officials (including Chief Financial Officer and Company Secretary) are authorised by the Board severally to approve transfers, which are noted at subsequent Board Meetings.

-(ii) Share Transfer Details for the period from 1st April2019 to 31st March 2020:
+(ii) Share Transfer Details for the period from 1st April 2020 to 31st March 2021: